Microsoft Teams update makes collaborating even easier

-Today we bring you news of another update to Microsoft Teams.
-The folks at Microsoft have been really busy of late with a recent spate of updates to the online meeting and collaboration app.
+The folks at Microsoft have been busy of late with a recent spate of updates to teams, the online meeting and collaboration app.

-In a recent Microsoft Roadmap post, the team at Microsoft shared with the world that they're developing a new feature that will allow users to "present your slides directly from PowerPoint for the web to a Teams meeting via PowerPoint Live."
+In a recent Microsoft Roadmap post, Microsoft shared that it's developing a new feature that will allow users to "present your slides directly from PowerPoint for the web to a Teams meeting via PowerPoint Live."

 - The best Microsoft Surface Pro deals in March